"one of the leading contemporary performers on the instrument" The Scotsman "leading Scottish harper Karen Marshalsay" The Herald

 - Taught an annual Highland music clarsach course at Sabhal Mòr Ostaig 2000-08

-Taught a Modern Trad tunes class in 2017, a Scottish Tunes class at the 2008 and 2009 Edinburgh International Harp Festival and a March Strathspey & Reel class in 2013, and a Scottish source material class in 2004.
+Taught a Women In Their Own Write class in 2019, a Modern Trad tunes class in 2017, a March, Strathspey & Reel class in 2013, a Scottish Tunes class at the 2008 and 2009 Edinburgh International Harp Festival and and a Scottish source material class in 2004.

 Other classes at the Harp Festival include a wire-strung course for beginners in 2006 and for players in 2009, 2013 (Music from the Elizabeth Ross MS), 2014 (Introduction to Pibroch), 2015 (Laments and Airs), Working with Source Materials (2016), and Latin American classes (1999-2001 and 2003-04).